pre-commit

 When specifying additional_dependencies for Rust, you can use the syntax {package_name}:{package_version} to specify a new library dependency (used to build your hook repo), or the special syntax cli:{package_name}:{package_version} for a CLI dependency (built separately, with binaries made available for use by hooks).

-new in 2.21.0: pre-commit will bootstrap rust if it is not present. language: rust also now supports language_version
+pre-commit will bootstrap rust if it is not present. language: rust also supports language_version

 Support: It has been tested on linux, Windows, and macOS.